 A premarital agreement can avoid this scenario by clearly stating any debts remain separate property.

 One of the most important discussions you can have when thinking about getting married is the financial responsibilities of either spouse.
-You may have different attitudes to your finances.
-Or you might even have conflicting ideas on how you’d like to plan your financial future together.
+You may have different attitudes toward your finances.
+Or you might even have conflicting ideas on how to plan your financial future together.

 It can be beneficial to have a conversation about the topic where you can answer crucial questions such as: